mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 Furthermore, the python packages that you want to get in requirements.txt are already installed.

-# Nvidia driver
+# Nvidia Graphics Driver
 https://www.geforce.com.tw/drivers \
-Choose the driver which corresponding to you gpu, then install it.
+Choose the driver which corresponding to your gpu, then install it.
 You can type
 ```bash
 nvidia-smi
 ```
+to check whether you have already installed graphic driver. \
+You can see the response, like this:
 ```bash
 Fri Sep  6 00:38:04 2019
 +-----------------------------------------------------------------------------+